joyrexus/weather/cmd/wx/README.md

 # wx

-A simple CLI that provides a JSON-encoded response with live weather data for a particular city.
+A simple CLI that provides the temperature (in Fahrenheit) for a particular city.

-For example, to get weather data for the city of Nashville, try ...
+For example, to get the temperature of Nashville, try ...

     go run main.go nashville